-In this post, we’ll show your how to do Intune Company Portal Customizations to reflect our company branding and gives our user more information to reach our helpdesk in case of problems.
+In this post, we’ll show you how to do Intune Company Portal Customizations to reflect our company branding and give our users more information to reach our helpdesk in case of problems.
 We will also give you tips to build the best visual experience.

 Intune Company Portal Customization

 When you first install the Intune Company Portal it is not customized for your organization.
 We will first want to add the company name, logo, and color.
 We will use the Default Policy but you can have different customization for specific users.
 We’ll also show how to create different Company portals for specific groups or users.

 At the end of this post about Intune Company Portal Customization, we’ll show how to build the perfect experience by adding high-quality icons to your application deployments.